tamara-schmitz/ffmpeg-docker-container/README.md

 # ffmpeg-docker-container
 A personal FFmpeg container using a recent FFmpeg and library version based off the work of openSUSE Tumbleweed and packman projects.
+Tested on Linux, likely runs on Windows.

 Compatible with *podman* and *docker-ce*.
 Built on [Docker Hub](https://hub.docker.com/repository/docker/zennoe/ffmpeg-docker-ostw/)